indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 # Finding the failed calls

-You may remember that we mentioned that **Call sucess** is less than the **Call Attempts**.
+You may remember that we mentioned that **Call success** is less than the **Call Attempts**.
 The difference between them are the number of failed calls.
 We will calculate that now.

 {% highlight python %}
 df['Call Failure'] = df['Call Attempts'] - df['Call success']